-2. Demographic Profile and Statistical Data
+2.2 Demographic Profile and Statistical Data

-A comparative analysis of official statistics by Stats SA Census 2001, community Survey 2007 and Census 2011 (See table 1 and 2) demonstrate that MLM is growing in terms of number of households and on population.
-There is an important observation increase in number of household came as result of division of families.
+A comparative analysis of official statistics by Stats SA Census 2001 and community Survey 2007 (See table5 and 6) demonstrate that MLM is growing in terms of number of household but register a decline on population.
+The decline can be attributed to migration while substantial increase in number of household came as result of division of families.
 This significant increase on the number of households poses service delivery and expansion challenges.

-Census 2001 Community survey 2007 Census 2011
+Census 2001 Community survey 2007

-Population 408 170 405 031 406,461
+Population 408 170 405 031

-Households 120 289 131 622 123,195
+Households 120 289 131 622